vijay-varadarajan/VetConnect/README.md

 ## Working

-1. The homepage of this website has buttons to take the user to login, register, report and add hospital pages.
+1. The homepage of this website has buttons to take the user to 'login', 'register', 'report' and 'add hospital' pages.

 2. The report section requires the user to fill a form with the details of their location and the trivial details of the animal that the user wants to report about.

-3. After submitting, the user sees a table that lists the veterinary hospitals/clinics nearby along with contact details and link to maps that takes the user to google maps, for the directions to that place and a web link to the website of that place.
+3. After submitting the report, the user sees a table that lists the veterinary hospitals/clinics nearby along with contact details and link to maps that takes the user to google maps, for the directions to that place and a web link to the website of that place.

 4. From the homepage, the user can also add their hospital details through the 'add your hospital' link, provided their hospital is a legitimate veterinary centre.
 This is confirmed with the authentication ID, that is unique to this website.